EdwinWalela/edwinwalela/content/posts/rest-api.md

 ### Introducing Express JS

 Express is a framework used to build API's using Node JS.
-In order to use Express we need to install it as a dependancy using NPM.
+Since it's a 3rd Party framework, we need to install it as a dependency using NPM.

 First let's create a new directory for our API.